Jeff Cafone's Plus Size Leather Jacket Collection Is Bringing Customizable Luxury To The Market

 Two years ago, he started a bespoke, made-to-measure leather jacket business for customers of all shapes, sizes, and genders.
 What he soon realized was that the luxury and quality of his pieces weren't something his plus size customers were especially used to.
 "I've never had access to something of this quality that looks and feels like this," plus size women, in particular, would say.

 "I honestly didn't think too much about it at first," Cafone admits.
 "That's not my life.
 I'm a male, for starters, not a plus size woman.
 But I was getting that feedback more and more, so at a certain point I decided, 'OK, let me take a look at why people are telling me this.
 What is the state of plus size fashion?'
 My mind was totally blown.
 I was shocked at the lack of quality pieces and the complete absence of luxury brands."
-It's a gap in the market that the designer knew he wanted to help fill, which is why he is now launching his first ready-to-wear plus size collection in sizes 12 to 30.
+It's a gap in the market that the designer knew he wanted to help fill, which is why he is now launching his first ready-to-wear plus size collection in sizes 12 to 30, aptly titled All 67 as an ode to the 67 percent of American women who wear plus sizes.
 His are investment pieces, no doubt, and emblems of a kind of luxury long assumed to be off-limits to plus size women.

 Cafone's initial collection, which launches on Sept.
 4 and is now available for pre-order, is centered around a tan suede moto jacket, a pebbled black moto with an optional detachable shearling collar, and a vegan leather option.
 He has also designed some staple knitwear pieces, including a cropped hoodie, a pearl stick sweater with lace detailing, and an Italian fleece T-shirt with terrycloth backing.
 The collection is made in northern Portugal at the same high-end factories doing Moschino, Dior, and Acne, among others.